Ethanol Vehicle Emissions

 Life Cycle Emissions

 Life cycle analysis is used to assess the environmental impacts of all stages of a product's life, including raw material extraction, processing, manufacturing, distribution, use, and disposal or recycling.
-When comparing fuels, a life cycle analysis may focus on particular portions of a fuel's life cycle, such as from extraction-to-use or well-to-wheels, to determine the merits or problems associated with each fuel.
+When comparing fuels, a life cycle analysis may focus on particular portions of a fuel's life cycle, such as from extraction-to-use, also referred to as well-to-wheels, to determine the merits or problems associated with each fuel.

 Using ethanol as a vehicle fuel has measurable greenhouse gas (GHG) emissions benefits when considering the life cycle steps required for gasoline.
 Carbon dioxide (CO2) released when ethanol is used in vehicles is offset by the CO2 captured when crops used to make the ethanol are grown.
 As a result, FFVs running on high-level blends of ethanol produce less net CO2 than conventional vehicles per mile traveled.